Send to a friend

 “Should you wait [for a better drug] at the expense of people’s lives?” he asks.
 “The current vaccine might not be perfect but it’s the best we have at the moment.
 Moreover, it doesn’t prevent countries from shifting to a better vaccine later on once this becomes available.”

 What is critical, he says, is for decision makers to determine the extent of the problem as it might be too costly to implement mass vaccination, and to consider independent scientific evidence.

 Interestingly, Ng declined to reveal the cost of the Dengvaxia vaccine, which isn’t readily available outside of government-sponsored vaccination programmes.
 One can only guess that the vaccine doesn’t come cheap — which raises the question if poor countries can afford it.
-Pang suggests that governments and drug firms could opt for “advance market commitment” wherein governments commit to buy the vaccines as early as during the research stage to guarantee some return on investments.

 Another suggestion Pang makes is tier pricing where drugs are sold higher in rich countries to subsidise prices in poorer ones like what’s happening with hepatitis B and typhoid vaccines.

 This piece was produced by SciDev.Net’s South-East Asia & Pacific desk.